Flinto is a Mac app used by top designers around the world to create interactive and animated prototypes of their app designs.

 3. Integrating The Elements

 The last step of this process involves binding together all of the elements above.
 We need to create two classes.
-The first class is named PullToRefreshListViewSampleActivity and is used when launching the application.
-The second class, PullToRefreshListView, will contain our element.
+The first class is named PullToRefreshListViewSampleActivity

 Flinto Tutorial

-Let's move on to the PullToRefreshListView class.
-Because the main functionality is built on the standard ListView, we'll add extends ListView to its name.
+to its name.
 The class is quite simple, yet animation involves a few constants that are defined by experimentation.
-Besides that, the interface implements the onRefresh() method.
+Besides that, the interface implements the onRefresh()

 Flinto Prototype Tutorial

-Now let's add a file with our ListView to the layout folder.
-In our case, it is a file named main.xml in a folder named layout.
-It should read as follows:
+to the layout folder.
+In our case, it is a file named main.xml

-This method will be used to refresh the ListView.
-Our class also contains several constructors to create the View element.
+.
+Our class also contains several constructors to create the View

 Flinto Tutorials

-The class also includes the onTouchEvent and onScrollChanged event handlers.
+event handlers.
 These are standard solutions that have to be implemented.
-You will also need the private class HeaderAnimationListener, which handles animation in the ListView.
+You will also need the private class HeaderAnimationListener

 There you go!
 The code is available on GitHub.